Sb0009/printf/README.md

 We have solved problems before start coding to know exactly what are we going to code.

-Then, start coding this project on the way Paris/Toulouse the 11th of March 2022 In the train for reach, le "Salon de l'etudiant 2022 " to represent Holberton School.
+Then, start coding this project on the way Paris/Toulouse the 11th of March 2022 In the train for reach, le "Salon de l'etudiant 2022 " to represent Holberton School and share our passion with futur students visiting the Salon Studyrama.